kochavalabs/mazzaroth-rs/README.md

 mazzaroth-xdr

 Every contract will have a similar base layout for the main function and the contract trait definition.
-`main()` is used as the entry point and has several important features.
+`entry()` is used as the entry point and has several important features.
 It will instantiate the contract, call a host function to retrieve function input, execute the function, and return a response.

 Here is a basic Hello World contract example: